kodjodevf/mangayomi/docs/design/README.md

 Never `Colors.grey`.
 It is a fixed value in a palette that is not fixed, which is why it is wrong on somebody's theme every time.

-One exception worth knowing: inside the novel reader, the page colour is chosen by the reader and is independent of the app theme, so anything drawn on it derives from the reader's own text colour rather than the scheme.
-See `lib/modules/novel/novel_content_colors.dart`.
+One exception worth knowing: inside the novel reader the page colour is chosen by the reader and is independent of the app theme, so a light page under a dark theme is an ordinary combination.
+Anything drawn on that page has to derive from the reader's own text colour rather than from the scheme, or a rule ends up light-on-light and disappears.